jmmarketing/basic-landing-page/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See error states when the contact form is submitted if:
-  - The `Name` and/or `Email Address` fields are empty
-  - The `Email Address` is not formatted correctly
-- **Bonus**: See a live countdown timer that ticks down every second
-- **Bonus**: See a custom-styled `select` form control in the sign-up form
+- Generate a new piece of advice by clicking the dice icon

 ### Screenshot